Last Updated: June 20, 2020

-This, depending on the temperature, shade, and more, could cause the temps to rise quickly inside of your RV.
+These possibilities, depending on the temperature, shade, and more, could cause the temps to rise quickly inside of your RV.

-Your RV's air conditioner may suddenly not be able to keep up with the heat (like the story above), or the compressor could fail while you are away.
+Additionally, your RV air conditioner may suddenly not be able to keep up with the heat (like the story above), or the compressor could fail while you are away.